aws/aws-cdk/packages/@aws-cdk/aws-ecs/README.md

 });
 ```

+### Enabling logging
-Further, enable logging of the execute session results to a CloudWatch log group or S3 bucket by setting
+You can enable sending logs of your execute session commands to a CloudWatch log group or S3 bucket by configuring
-the `executeCommandConfiguration` property for your cluster accordingly.
+the `executeCommandConfiguration` property for your cluster.
 The default configuration will send the
 logs to the CloudWatch Logs using the `awslogs` log driver that is configured in your task definition.
 Please note,
 when using your own `logConfiguration` the log group or S3 Bucket specified must already be created.

 To encrypt data using your own KMS Customer Key (CMK), you must create a CMK and provide the key in the `kmsKeyId` field
 of the `executeCommandConfiguration`.
 To use this key for encrypting CloudWatch log data or S3 bucket, make sure to associate the key
-to these resources while creation.
+to these resources on creation.

 ```ts
 const kmsKey = new kms.Key(stack, 'KmsKey');